Updated December 2019

 If you’re in the market for office space, you should learn about all of your options.
 Are you looking for Class A space?
-A executive suite setup?
+An executive suite setup?
 Subleased space?
 What are the advantages and amenities of each?

 So, is an executive suite right for you?
-Or should you consider coworking, a sublease, or a standard office space lease?
+Or should you consider coworking, a sublease, or a traditional office space lease?
 In this post, we’ll walk you through the pros, cons, and hidden costs of executive suites.

 What is an Executive Suite?

 An executive suite—also called a serviced office or a business center—provides a tenant with private office space outfitted with basic furniture as well as shared amenities such as lobbies, break rooms, and conference rooms.
 A single office building might house 40 different businesses which use both individual and shared spaces.
 Landlords leasing executive suites will allow businesses to rent less space than landlords leasing conventional office space.
 Also, executive suite leases can be shorter than conventional office leases.

 For example, consider a marketing consultant who runs their LLC out of a home office.
 However, the continual need to meet with clients makes having a more professional office space essential.
 Renting executive office space would make frequent client meetings much easier.
 Clients can enter the building and be received by the suite’s executive assistant.
 The two could venture to one of the conference rooms, and the consultant can use the executive suite’s presentation technology as needed.

 Executive suites for rent can be a great option, especially for small businesses who want to make a professional impression or exude a corporate feel to visitors.
 However, this setup isn’t the best option for everyone.
 Check out the details below to see if you should start looking for an executive suite.

 Advantages and Amenities of Renting Executive Suites

 Not all executive suite options offer the same amenities, so if you have a particular suite in mind, be sure to inquire before you sign anything.
 However, these are some of the most common amenities and advantages to this type of space.